-We are looking at how values shape views
+We are looking at how people have different views

-We will look different views about the Story of Stuff
+We will look different views in China Blue

 We're going to watch a movie called China Blue.
-It is about people at the Lifeng Clothing Company in China who make jeans.
+It is about WORKERS at the Lifeng Clothing Company in China who PRODUCE jeans.